RobiFox/Invoice-System/README.md

   - `{file}` Name of the file. `.pdf` extension ending is optional

 ## Notes
+- The software is designed in a way to allow easy refactor and extension of the application.
 - As per the required task, the PDF file is saved to disk.
   -  In a [previous commit](https://github.com/RobiFox/Invoice-System/blob/a640ebeb4e09f6e705abecceef882ffa72cd6ed0/src/main/java/me/robi/invoicesystem/controllers/InvoiceController.java#L68), it was directly sent to the user, no saving on disk